Walkability: Health

-Due to discrepancies between residents' health in inner city neighborhoods and suburban neighborhoods with similar walkability measures, further research is needed to find additional built environment factors in walkability indices.
+In addition, walkable neighborhoods have been linked to higher levels of happiness, health, trust, and social connections in comparison with more car-oriented places.

+In contrast to walkable environments, less walkable environments are associated with higher BMIs and higher rates of obesity.
+This is particularly true for the more car-dependent environments of US suburban sprawl.
+Compared to walking and biking, driving as a commuting option is associated with higher levels of obesity.
+There are well-established links between the design of an urban area (including its walkability and land use policy) and health outcomes for that community.

+A 2025 study, using the smartphone data of more than two million users, found that individuals who move to more walkable cities substantially increase their physical activity, "For example, moving from a less walkable (25th percentile) city to a more walkable city (75th percentile) increased walking by 1,100 daily steps, on average.
+These changes hold across different genders, ages and body mass index values, and are sustained over 3 months.
+The added activity is predominantly composed of moderate-to-vigorous physical activity, which is linked to an array of associated health benefits."

 Socioeconomic

 Walkability has also been found to have many socioeconomic benefits, including accessibility, cost savings both to individuals and to the public, student transport (which can include walking buses), increased efficiency of land use, increased livability, economic benefits from improved public health, and economic development, among others.
 The benefits of walkability are best guaranteed if the entire system of public corridors is walkable - not limited to certain specialized routes.
 More sidewalks and increased walkability can promote tourism and increase property value.

 In recent years, the demand for housing in a walkable urban context has increased.
-The term "Missing Middle Housing" as coined by Daniel Parolek of Opticos Design, Inc., refers to multi-unit housing types (such as duplexes, fourplexes, bungalow courts, and mansion apartments not bigger than a large house), which are integrated throughout most walkable Pre-1940s neighborhoods, but became much less common after World War II, hence the term "missing."
+The term "Missing Middle Housing" as coined by Daniel Parolek of Opticos Design, Inc., refers to multi-unit housing types (such as duplexes, fourplexes, bungalow courts, and mansion apartments not bigger than a large house), which are integrated throughout most walkable Pre-1940s neighborhoods, but became much less common after World War II, hence the term "missing".
 These housing types are often integrated into blocks with primarily single-family homes, to provide diverse housing choices and generate enough density to support transit and locally-serving commercial amenities.

 Auto-focused street design diminishes walking and needed "eyes on the street" provided by the steady presence of people in an area.
 Walkability increases social interaction, mixing of populations, the average number of friends and associates where people live, reduced crime (with more people walking and watching over neighborhoods, open space and main streets), increased sense of pride, and increased volunteerism.

 Socioeconomic factors contribute to willingness to choose walking over driving.
 Income, age, race, ethnicity, education, household status, and having children in a household all influence walking travel.